-How To Make Your Own Wedding Dress
+Make Your Own Wedding Dress By Following These Tips

 If you make your own clothes, then you might decide to tackle designing your own wedding dress.

 - Do you have the skills necessary to do this project from beginning to end?